You are here

 Applications are now OPEN

-Deadline for Applications Friday 27 September, midday (2019)
+EXTENDED Deadline for Applications Sunday 27 October, midnight (2019)

 Successful candidates will be placed either within a team of staff supporting a specific Select Committee or in the Scrutiny Unit during the academic year 2019-20.